-- Is your organization attuned to a modern flexible workplace environment that is facilitated by technology?
+- Is your organization attuned to a modern flexible work environment that is facilitated by technology?

-- Are you unhappy with your present arrangement?
+- Is your organization unhappy with your present arrangement?

-At NFP Partners we recognize that each organization is different and one size does not fit all.
+At NFP Partners, we recognize that each organization is different and one size does not fit all.
 Accordingly, we adapt our services to what works best for the client organization.
-From a time dimension, our involvement can be short-term or extend to a long-term commitment as an integral part of the back-office infrastructure.
-Our services are designed to meet the needs of the client with respect to the dynamics and culture of the organization.
-Our collaborative approach ensures that your needs are met to the highest of standards.
+Because of such, our involvement can be short-term or extend to a long-term commitment as an integral part of the back-office infrastructure.
+Furthermore, we have designed our services to meet your needs with respect to the dynamics and culture of your organization.

 The process is simple.
-Either email or call Laura Jorstad at 303-586-5011.
+Either email or call us at 303-586-5011.
 You can also complete and submit the contact form on this page.

-Before you engage our services we put some time and effort into learning about your organization, personnel, mission and programs, expectations, and the financial infrastructure.
-A short conversation with your decision-maker will determine whether there’s a compatibility of interest.
+Before you engage our services, we put some time and effort into learning about your organization, personnel, mission, and programs.
+Additionally, we look at your expectations and financial infrastructure.
+While doing so, we have a short conversation with your decision-maker to determine whether there’s a compatibility of interest.
 From there, we usually ask that you complete a questionnaire providing basic information about your organization and finance function.
 In most cases, the questionnaire is followed up with a more in-depth discovery session that provides the information we need to prepare a proposal leading to a signed Accounting Service Agreement.

-It is our objective, and we believe to your benefit as a client, that the fee arrangement be set up at a fixed rate per month.
-But as our services are tailored to each client’s needs there may be some uncertainties that need to be settled before going to a fixed fee, so for the first few months we would bill you on a time and materials basis with the intent being transitioning to a fixed-fee arrangement when mutually agreeable.
+It is our objective, and we believe to your benefit as a client, that the fee arrangement is set up at a fixed rate per month.
+On the other hand, because our services are tailored to each client’s needs, there can be some uncertainties that need to be settled before going to a fixed fee.
+Because of such, for the first few months, we would bill you on a time and materials basis with the intent being transitioning to a fixed-fee arrangement when mutually agreeable.

-- For small organizations we can take turnkey responsibility for accomplishing all accounting and reporting tasks.
+- When working with small organizations, we can take turnkey responsibility for accomplishing all accounting and reporting tasks.

-- For mid-size organizations we usually take a more collaborative approach and rely on one or more administrative people on your staff for day-to-day accounting operations including transaction entry, filing, bank deposits, check writing, etc., under our supervision and training.
-In these instances our primary role is to handle tasks that require specialized accounting knowledge and serve as your controller with focus on internal controls, best practices and generating reliable and timely financial statements that comply with generally accepted accounting principles (GAAP) for nonprofit organizations.
+- While working with mid-size organizations, we usually take a more collaborative approach and rely on one or more administrative people on your staff for day-to-day accounting operations under our supervision and training.
+For instance, your staff member takes on transaction entry, filing, bank deposits, check writing, etc. In these arrangements, our primary role is to handle tasks that require specialized accounting knowledge and serve as your controller.
+In doing so, we have a focus on internal controls and best practices.
+Likewise, we are generating reliable and timely financial statements that comply with generally accepted accounting principles (GAAP) for nonprofit organizations.

 Following is an example of a list of typical accounting functions you can expect from us in an ongoing outsourced accounting engagement: